João de Castilho

 Trained in the gothic style, his activity made its mark during the Manueline period, after which he played a decisive role in affirming the Renaissance style in Portugal.
-João de Castilho was one of the major protagonists of a decise shift towards classicism.
-His career also highlights the gradual promotion of the position of master mason (medieval) to that of architect – in the modern sense of the word –, with the corresponding recognition and rise in social status.
+João de Castilho was one of the major protagonists of a decided shift towards classicism.
+His career also highlights the gradual promotion of the position of master mason (medieval) to that of architect – in the modern sense of the word – with the corresponding recognition and rise in social status.

 Author of a vast and notable body of built work, João de Castilho is linked to the building of five historic monuments classified by UNESCO as World Heritage, two great highlights being the Jerónimos Monastery and the Convent of Christ.
 Among many other works for which he was responsible, he also contributed to the Alcobaça Monastery, the Batalha Monastery and the Mazagão Fortress (El Jadida), also classified as World Heritage.

+In 2022, Indonesian composer & pianist Ananda Sukarlan composed "Castillo Reconstruido" to commemorate his 550th anniversary, commissioned by the Arnuero International Chamber Music Competition in Spain.
+The 10-minute piece is for piano, accordion, cello and clarinet.